 • Business schools will need to develop and implement impact management processes, strategies and systems.
 The EFMD-BSIS initiative “Business School Impact System’’ recognises and supports the implementation of an impact evaluation process.
 Even if in reality a large part of organisational strategies is emergent, it will be good management practice to plan and formulate intentional impact strategies in partnership with key business school stakeholders.

 • To accelerate the learning-curve of impact management we should actively encourage the development of communities of research and practice related to business schools’ social impact.
-The AACSB and the EFMD are already performing a series of periodical activities focused on the sharing of experience in relation to impact of business schools.
-It should be complemented by a global community of research, strongly practice-oriented, that would be dedicated to impact management in the field of business.
+The AACSB and the EFMD are already performing a series of periodical activities focused on the sharing of experience in relation to the impact of business schools.
+It should be complemented by a global community of research, strongly practice-oriented, that would be dedicated to impacting management in the field of business.

 • Sooner or later it will be appropriate to have some mechanisms and standards for the accreditation of the organisational processes and systems specific to the generation of impact claims.
 It will become a relative necessity in order to assure the validity, reliability and fidelity of the quality of the impact’s claims publicised by diverse business schools.